f1nalspace/nbodysimulation_experiment/README.md

 ## Todo:

+* Replace GLUT with FPL
+* Migrate all GUI/Text rendering to imGUI
 * External particle forces
-* Add tick labels and value labels on benchmark chart
+* Add value labels on benchmark chart
-* Migrate all GUI/Text rendering to imGUI
 * Migrate to modern opengl 3.3+

 ## Version History:

+### 1.2:
+* Using command buffer instead of immediate rendering, so we render only in main.cpp
+* Rendering text using stb_truetype

 ### 1.1:
 * Improved benchmark functionality and rendering